akifitu/upstash_quick_apply/README.md

 ## How to Use

-Once you run the program, you will be greeted by the AI-powered assistant's welcome message.
+Once the program is running, the AI assistant greets the user and sequentially asks predefined prescreening questions.
+Afterward, the user is prompted to upload their CV.

-After answering the assistant's questions, it will ask you to upload your CV.
+Based on the answers, a score out of 100 is calculated by comparing the responses against the configured scoring rules in the `job-config.json`.
+This score, along with the answers, is sent via email to the hiring manager and saved to a Google Sheet.

-When you upload your CV, it will allow you to ask questions about the job.
+After the CV is uploaded, the user may ask follow-up questions about the job.
+The assistant answers based on the provided documents and context, or escalates to the manager if needed.
+The application process is completed when the user confirms there are no further questions.

-The applicant must indicate he or she has no further questions to the assistant to finish the application process and save the application.
+A Dark Mode feature is also available, allowing users to toggle between light and dark themes during the interaction.

 ## Deploy on Vercel